lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 The first line in the file (`require "minitest/autorun"`), when loaded, calls MiniTest::Unit.autorun, which installs an `at_exit` hook -- a block of code that will be run when this Ruby interpreter process starts to exit.
 Our command (`ruby something_test.rb`) tells Ruby to load the contents of `something_test.rb`, which after loading minitest simply defines a class with some methods, and nothing else, so after the definition of `SomethingTest` is finished, Ruby starts to exit, and the `at_exit` code is invoked.

-Within this block, a few things happen, but only a small part is particularly relevant to us at the moment.: the method `MiniTest::Unit.new.run` is run, with the contents of `ARGV` from the command line (in this case empty, so we'll ignore them as we continue).
+Within this block, a few things happen, but only a small part is particularly relevant to us at the moment: the method `MiniTest::Unit.new.run` is run, with the contents of `ARGV` from the command line (in this case empty, so we'll ignore them as we continue).

 MiniTest::Unit, a.a. the "runner"